 1. Promotes Sleep

-To the agarwood oil, add it to a diffuser or give the bottle a whiff.
-It works even better when it’s blended with oils like lavender, cedarwood, valor, and chamomile.
+To use the agarwood oil, add it to a diffuser or take whiff from the bottle.
+It works even better when blended with oils like lavender, cedarwood, valor, and chamomile.

-As an anti-inflammatory, agarwood oil has been traditionally used for joint pain.2 This makes it an excellent natural remedy for arthritis.
+As an anti-inflammatory, agarwood oil has been traditionally used for joint pain.3 This makes it an excellent natural remedy for arthritis.

-Before applying agarwood to your joints, dilute it in a carrier oil.
-Examples include coconut, sunflower, safflower, or grapeseed oil.
-For every one tablespoon, use three drops of agarwood.
+Before applying agarwood to your joints, dilute it in a carrier oil like coconut, sunflower, safflower, or grapeseed oil.
+For every 1 tablespoon of the carrier oil, use 3 drops of agarwood oil.

 3. Relieves Allergies

-Agarwood also has anti-allergic properties.3 So if you’re dealing with allergy symptoms, aromatherapy with agarwood may help.
+Agarwood also has anti-allergic properties.4 So if you’re dealing with allergy symptoms, aromatherapy with agarwood may help.
 Its anti-inflammatory abilities ease sneezing, coughing, itchy eyes, irritation, and runny nose.

 4. Aids Digestion

-For centuries, Ayurveda has used agarwood oil to help digestion.
+For centuries, ayurveda has used agarwood oil to help digestion.
 It is a natural laxative, diuretic, and anti-diarrheal.
 So if you’re having tummy troubles, rub agarwood oil on the stomach.
-It can also improve flatulence or gas.4
+It can also improve symptoms of flatulence or gas.5

 Aromatherapy with agarwood oil will also boost your sex drive.
 After all, this special oil is considered to be an aphrodisiac.
 It will have a positive impact on a poor libido caused by stress, menopause, or other complications.

 According to an experiment in Pharmacognosy Research, agarwood oil is a powerful anti-cancer agent.
-Researchers found that it prevents breast cancer cells from attacking and spreading.
-Better yet, agarwood can even kill the cancer cells.6
+Researchers found that it prevents breast cancer cells from spreading.
+Better yet, agarwood can kill the cancer cells.6

 However, more studies are needed to determine how it can be used for cancer protection.